How to Introduce a Comforter to Your Baby

 3. Use it consistently at sleep time

 Every time you put your baby down - for naps and at bedtime - have the comforter present.
-You don't need to force it into their hands; simply having it nearby, within reach, is enough.
 Over time, its presence will become part of the sleep routine itself.

 4. Keep it in the cot or sleep space

-Try to keep the comforter specifically for sleep and settling, rather than using it as a general toy throughout the day.
+Try to keep the comforter specifically for sleep and settling.
 The more exclusively it's associated with calm and rest, the stronger that association becomes.

 5. Be patient and consistent

 Some babies take to a comforter within days.
 Others take weeks.
-There's no right timeline, and there's nothing you're doing wrong if it doesn't click immediately.
-The key is to keep offering it, keep it part of the routine, and trust that the association will build.
+The key is to keep offering it and trust that the association will build.

 The Two-Pack Advantage